- Smokers lose 10 years of life on average from smoking-related illness.

 Decide on a Specific Quit Date

 Some people find it helpful to choose a date when they anticipate having little or no stress for at least 3 days.
-Once you've chosen a date:
+Once you have chosen a date:

 If quitting cold turkey isn't for you, gradually stopping is an equally effective approach.
 Reducing the number of cigarettes you smoke before your quit day might work just as well as stopping all at once.